This Revolut review will take you through the popular digital app and its features and account options.

 One of the great advantages for Revolut users is spending fee-free at the Interbank exchange rate in 150 countries.
 Usually, when you spend abroad, you get hit with transactions or hidden charges.
 However, using Revolut abroad is much like using it in the UK.

 However, just don’t forget that ATM withdrawals are capped at £200 per month.
-After that, you are charged a 2% fee regardless if you are abroad or in the UK.
+After that, you are charged a 2% fee abroad or in the UK.
 However, there are no spending limits on card payments.

 How to Create a Foreign Currency Account

-If you want to create an account in a foreign currency such as the likes of a USD, Euro, Sterling account, etc. Then you can easily set one up within Revolut.
+Suppose you want to create an account in a foreign currency such as a USD, Euro, Sterling account, etc. Then you can easily set one up within Revolut.

 Within your App;

-- Go to your “Accounts” and press the icon with 3 dots
+- Go to your “Accounts” and press the icon with three dots.

 - Choose “Add New Account“